LogoActuator Machining

 AS9100 to IA9100 Transition (2026): What Aerospace Actuator Buyers Need to Know

-For decades, AS9100 has been the bedrock quality management standard for aerospace, space, and defense manufacturing.
-However, the International Aerospace Quality Group (IAQG) is officially sunsetting the regional "AS", "EN", and "JISQ" prefixes in favor of a single, unified global standard: IA9100.
+For decades, AS9100 has been the baseline quality management standard for aerospace, space, and defense manufacturing.
+The International Aerospace Quality Group (IAQG) has been preparing the next 9100-series revision and the IA naming convention so the aerospace quality-management system can be used consistently across regions.

 2. Machine Shop Impact: The Digital Thread

 Actuator shafts often require IT6 grinding tolerances and strict GD&T controls.
-Under AS9100, a shop could run a batch, measure the final parts on a CMM, and print a paper First Article Inspection (FAI) report.
+Under many current buyer routines, a shop can run a batch, measure the final parts on a CMM, and provide a paper or PDF First Article Inspection (FAI) report.

-IA9100 Digital Thread: Closed-Loop Machining QMSCAD / MBDTolerances as DataCAM / ToolpathDigital Twin SimCNC / In-ProcessSpindle ProbingCMM / SPCReal-time CpkCentralized Cloud QMS (IA9100 Compliant)Cybersecure, Automated FAI, Immutable Records
+IA9100 Digital Thread: Closed-Loop Machining QMSCAD / MBDTolerances as DataCAM / ToolpathDigital Twin SimCNC / In-ProcessSpindle ProbingCMM / SPCReal-time CpkCentralized QMS Readiness EvidenceCybersecure, Automated FAI, Immutable Records

 4. Risks and Boundaries